DustyRoller/GpxParser/README.md

 # GPXParser
 C# library for parsing GPX files

-Currently provides support for getting total time of activity and elevation gain and loss.
+Currently provides support for getting distance, total time and elevation gain and loss of an activity.